ScilifelabDataCentre/DbShare/README.md

 - A query can involve only one database; cross-database queries are currently not possible.
 - A query is written in Sqlite3 SQL.
-- Queries are made towards the database in read-only mode, hence are secure.
+- Queries are performed with the database in read-only mode, hence are secure.
 - Edit the query.
-- Make a view out of the query.
+- Create a view out of the query.

 ## Views